-This page provides information about corrections to the register, including the powers of the Registrar-General of Land to correct the Land Register.
+This page provides information about corrections to the register, including the powers of the Registrar-General of Land (RGL) to alter the land register.

 You may, for instance, find:

 - incorrect spelling of name(s)